cliffjsgit/class7-slides/slides.md

 +++++

-Most computers are deterministic and provid the same outputs for the same inputs everytime.
+Most computer programs are deterministic and provide the same outputs for the same inputs everytime.
 This can be undesirable in some cases where you would want a unpredicable output.

-A good example of this is with gaming.
+Some examples where there is a need for unpredicable data in s progra include:
+- Gaming (card, dice, strategy, etc)
+- Simulations
+- Cryptography
+- Scientific analysis

 +++++